Wrongful Death

 • Any other financial dependent of the decedent

-Like all states, there is a time limit on how long families have to file for wrongful death in Hawaii.
+Like all states, there is a time limit on how extended families have to file for wrongful death lawsuits in Hawaii.
 Generally, you must file within two years from the date of the person’s death.

-Despite the two-year window, it’s smart to speak with a wrongful death attorney well before that deadline.
-Your lawyer will need evidence to prove your case for compensation.
+Despite the two-year window, speaking with a wrongful death lawyer well before that deadline is smart.
+Your lawyer will need evidence to prove your compensation case.
 The longer the time between the death and the legal action, the more difficult it can be to track down crucial evidence and witnesses.

 quote icon